MSH19/MPR_Selection/README.md

 # A Reference Implementation of a Greedy Coverage-Based Relay Selection Algorithm
 ## Application to Multi-Point Relay (MPR) Selection

 This repository provides a **clear, auditable reference implementation** of the canonical greedy coverage-based relay selection algorithm used for **Multi-Point Relay (MPR)** selection in the **Optimized Link-State Routing (OLSR)** protocol.

-The goal is **not** to implement a full routing protocol, but to expose the **core MPR selection logic** as a standalone, deterministic graph algorithm suitable for inspection, reuse, and fair comparison.
+The goal is **not** to implement a full routing protocol, but to expose the **core relay selection logic** as a standalone, deterministic graph algorithm suitable for inspection, reuse, and fair comparison.